OffchainLabs/arbitrum-sdk/README.md

 ### Bridging Assets

-Arbitrum SDK facilitates the bridging of assets between the parent chain (Ethereum) and Arbitrum chains.
+Arbitrum SDK facilitates the bridging of assets between an Arbitrum chain and its parent chain.
 Currently supported asset bridgers:

-- `EthBridger`: For bridging ETH
+- `EthBridger`: For bridging ETH to and from an Arbitrum chain (L2 or L3)
-- `Erc20Bridger`: For bridging ERC20 tokens
+- `Erc20Bridger`: For bridging ERC-20 tokens to and from an Arbitrum chain (L2 or L3)

-Common methods for all asset bridgers:

-- `deposit`: Move assets from the parent chain to the child chain
-- `withdraw`: Move assets from the child chain to the parent chain
+- `EthL1L3Bridger`: For bridging ETH to an L3 directly from L1
+- `Erc20L1L3Bridger`: For bridging ERC-20 tokens to an L3 directly from L1

 ### Cross-Chain Messages